About the OSS

 • Alignment of the approaches: The OSS defines concepts and unifies methodologies related to the sustainable land and water management.

-The OSS action includes a wide range of interventions to monitor and watch the environment, in order to help member countries in their fight against land degradation and desertification, as well as in the sustainable management of water resources and the reinforcement of the resilience of the populations.
+The OSS supports its member countries in their fight against land degradation and desertification, as well as in the sustainable management of water resources and the reinforcement of the populations' resilience.

-The OSS is also committed to protecting biological heritage.
-For this to happen, it develops concepts and methodologies dedicated to environmental monitoring, natural resources management and climate change adaptation, based on scientific and technical programs: "Land", "Water", "Climate" and "Biodiversity".
+It is also committed to protecting the biological heritage and develops concepts and methodologies dedicated to environmental monitoring, natural resources management and climate change adaptation.
+This commitment is supported by the scientific and technical programs that structure its strategy, namely: 'Land', 'Water', 'Climate', and 'Biodiversity'.

 These programs aim to promote integrated and collaborative management of natural resources in Africa.